knpuniversity/oo/knpu/episode1/basic-class.md

 a class that defines all possible properties that it can hold, instead of being able to store any random keys you dream up, like an array.

+**TIP** Technically, you can set a property (e.g. `$myShip->weight = 100`)
+on an object without creating a property for it in the class.
+But this is frowned upon, and not seen commonly in higher-quality code.
+So don't do it!

 ## Classes: Data Structure Docs

 And with this simple difference, you get a *huge* benefit.
 A class is like